 Under the leadership of Admiral Dennis Blair, and with a team of five regional co-authors, the Council for a Community of Democracies (CCD) is developing a handbook on the role of the armed forces in democratic transition that will serve as a knowledge base for military and defense officials.
 This project was conceived by Ambassador Mark Palmer, former Ambassador of the United States to Hungary and Vice President of the CCD Board of Directors.
-This handbook, entitled Military Engagement: Influencing Armed Forces Worldwide to Support Democratic Transition, will be a guide for governments to make democratic development a policy objective of military relations as well as a set of practical suggestions for embassies of democratic countries involved in the supervision and conduct of military-military relations.
+This handbook, entitled Military Engagement: Influencing Armed Forces Worldwide to Support Democratic Transitions, is a guide for governments to make democratic development a policy objective of military relations as well as a set of practical suggestions for embassies of democratic countries involved in the supervision and conduct of military-military relations.

 Africa – Nigeria, Senegal, South Africa

 Middle East and North Africa – Egypt, Lebanon/Syria